- Our Clinics

 We realise it takes a lot of courage to face these fears, but once you have achieved good dental health, it is often quite easy to maintain it for the longer term.
 Our dental team can work with you, refreshing your knowledge of oral care and ensuring you use the right techniques and tools to look after your teeth at home.
 When you know you are caring for your dental health correctly, it can remove some of the apprehensiveness about dental visits.
 It is far more likely we will only need to check your mouth and clean your teeth professionally, before sending you on your way for another six months.
 If you do need more treatment, it is most likely only to be minor as regular dental visits allow us to detect small changes more quickly, and of course, we can still use sedation dentistry to keep you comfortable.
 We aim to ensure every visit is a positive experience so that gradually it becomes easier to cope with any fears.

-If you are struggling with dental fears and phobias, our caring dental team are here to assist you.
+If you are struggling with dental fears and phobias, Care Family Dental caring dental team are here to assist you.
 The first step is to talk to us.
 Once we understand your concerns, we can discuss the best way to help you overcome them, using sleep dentistry when appropriate.
 When we know how you feel, our dentists can tailor your treatment plan to ensure you receive all dental care in a way and at a pace that feels as comfortable as possible for you.